allmaps/allmaps/test/server/README.md

 - reads a local annotation file or remote annotation URL;
 - takes the georeference annotations from the page;
-- downloads the source IIIF image at 2500px wide;
+- downloads the source IIIF image at 2500px wide, or wider when needed to keep the imported image at least 1000px high, capped by WebP's maximum dimension;
 - converts it to `default.webp`;
 - scales the saved annotation to the resized image dimensions;
 - rewrites annotation image, manifest, and canvas URLs to the local fixture